avaneev/prvhash/README.md

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message acts as a "pathway" to this final part.
 So, the random sequence of numbers can be "programmed" to produce a neccessary outcome.
-Which in turn suggests that sparse entropy-driven random number generators or "randomness extractors" may not be secure when creating short keys (like 64-bit keys).

 Here is the example of 8 independent (less than 0.027 mutual correlation) random number sequences that were "programmed" via entropy injections to